 Figure 8-2.
 Dockside containers, providers, and sample movement.
 Dark blue boxes represent containers that will be supplied by Geotek.
 Dark Orange boxes represent containers that will be provided by UT.
-Lightly shaded boxes represent covered outdoor areas at the dock where the science party will be working.
+Lightly shaded boxes represent covered outdoor areas where the science party will be working.
 Arrows indicate core and sample movement.